-This handbook is dedicated to the children who attend early childhood ministries within the Wisconsin Evangelical Lutheran Synod and to those who have the privilege of serving in the teaching ministry, leading these children ever closer to their Savior.
+This handbook is dedicated to the children who attend early childhood ministries within the Wisconsin Evangelical Lutheran Synod and to those who have the privilege of serving in the public teaching ministry, leading these children ever closer to their Savior.
 The children's spiritual, physical, cognitive, and socio-emotional welfare is the focal point for all the work of teacher candidates, cooperating teachers, and college supervisors.

 The handbook is intended to assist in coordinating the efforts of all those working in the Martin Luther College student teaching program.
-The information and guidelines it contains are directed toward helping to make the student teaching experience contribute significantly to the training of competent teachers and caregivers who will be ready to serve in the church's ministry.
+The guidance it offers is directed toward helping to make the student teaching experience contribute significantly to the training of competent teachers and caregivers who will be ready to serve in the church's ministry.

-Because the student teaching experience is very important, the teacher candidate has a great responsibility to be conscientious in all aspects of this work.
-The cooperating teacher also undertakes a serious responsibility by providing assistance to help the candidate develop the skills and dispositions of an early childhood educator.
-Full cooperation between the candidate and cooperating teacher is of utmost importance to achieve a positive and productive student teaching experience.
+The student teaching experience is a foundational component of preparation for the public ministry and vital to professional growth.
+The teacher candidate has a great responsibility to be conscientious in all aspects of this work.
+The cooperating teacher also undertakes a serious responsibility by providing guidance and assistance to help the teacher candidate develop abilities to become a capable teacher.
+Full cooperation between the teacher candidate, cooperating teacher, and the college supervisor is of utmost importance to achieve a positive student teaching experience.

 The principles, policies, and procedures of the student teaching program constitute the majority of the handbook.
-Gaining an understanding of the handbook and its contents is a good place to begin.
-Any questions or comments related to the guidelines can be directed to Professor Loomis or Professor Mehlberg.
+The comprehensive framework is an important component to a full, complete experience.
+Any questions or comments related to the guidelines can be directed to Professor Gut or Professor Mehlberg.

 May God richly bless the work of teacher candidates, cooperating teachers, and college supervisors during the school year.
 May his special blessing rest on those who are preparing themselves for full-time service in his kingdom.
 May his Spirit move us to pray that Christ be and remain the focus of training teachers for our WELS early childhood ministries.
-To God be the glory!
+To Him be the glory!